Three nations worlds ahead in digital governance

 As outlined by the UN, e-governance leads into four pillars of political efficiency: policy integration, transparency through open data, engagement with e-participation and building a platform for citizens to communicate.

-Here are three nations using technology to better the lives of their citizens.
+Learn more Estonia, Kenya and Austria are using technology to better the lives of their citizens.

 Though one of the younger European nations, Estonia has proven itself to be one of the heavyweights in digital innovation.
 Following independence from the USSR in 1991, it was full speed ahead in the technological race and by 1997 Estonia introduced e-governance to their citizens.